helghareeb/OSTrack2019/03-04-DBFundamentals_MySQL/Day-05/DB-Day-05.md

   - When multiple client applications are written in different languages or work on different platforms, but need to perform the same database operations.
   - When security is paramount.
 Banks, for example, use stored procedures and functions for all common operations.
 This provides a consistent and secure environment, and routines can ensure that each operation is properly logged.
 In such a setup, applications and users would have no access to the database tables directly, but can only execute specific stored routines.

 - Stored routines can provide improved performance because less information needs to be sent between the server and the client.
 The tradeoff is that this does increase the load on the database server because more of the work is done on the server side and less is done on the client (application) side.
 Consider this if many client machines (such as Web servers) are serviced by only one or a few database servers.

-## Stored Objects

 ### Using Triggers